 Visitors to the Maldives do not require a visa prior to their arrival in the country.

-– Should have enough funds to cover the expenses for duration of the stay in Maldives.
-(US$100 + $50 dollars per day) or a confirmation of reservation in a tourist resort or a hotel
+– Have enough funds to cover the expenses for duration of the stay in Maldives.
+(US$100 + $50 dollars per day) or a confirmation of reservation in a Tourist Resort or a Hotel.

 Renewal of Tourist Visa

 A foreigner maybe allowed to enter the Maldives through the sponsorship program.
-The sponsor should fill and submit the related application form available at the Department of Immigration and Emigration.
+The sponsor should fill and submit the related application form available at the Immigration.

 The foreigner should not travel to Maldives under this program, until the sponsorship is approved.
 It is the responsibility of the foreigner to ensure that the sponsorship has been approved.
 Failing upon which the foreigner maybe refused entry.